« more posts

 Let's start with the basics.
 Behind every key on a piano are 1–3 strings, which have been tensioned so that when the strings are struck they will ring out at a specific frequency.
 Each note is associated with a distinct frequency, and keys are arranged such that the pitch of the notes increases from left to right.

-Now, let's do a little experiment.
-This is what it sounds like if I play A4 on my piano.
+This is what A4 sounds like on my piano:

 Ironically, my piano is pretty badly out of tune, but that doesn't matter for this demonstration.
 I can use a bit of math to take the sound and dissect it into the individual frequencies that make it up, kind of like how a prism can split light into its color components.
 Here is the resulting spectrum:

-There's a big peak representing the main frequency, but there are also a bunch of extra peaks, which are known as overtones, or partials.
-The reason for their production has to do with the physics of string vibration.
-Essentially, a string that is fixed at both ends is limited to vibrating at integer multiples of its fundamental frequency.
-For example, in this case, we see additional peaks at 880 Hz, 1320 Hz, 1760 Hz, and so on.
-These patterns of vibration are called resonant modes, and collectively, they form the harmonic series.
+There's a big peak representing the fundamental frequency, but there are also a bunch of extra peaks, which are known as overtones or partials.
+Notice that the peaks are evenly spaced!
+This is a result of the physics of standing waves: whenever a wave is confined to a finite space, the resulting pattern of oscillation will be the sum of a series of normal modes, whose frequencies are integer multiples of the fundamental frequency.
+In this case, we see overtones at 880 Hz, 1320 Hz, 1760 Hz, and so on.
+The fundamental frequency and its overtones form the harmonic series.

 Try it for yourself—click the Play button to hear the intervals formed by the harmonic series!